ghernantes/Training.MLOps.MLFlow/1_MLFlow_Install_and_Hello_World/README.md

 > **Note:**
 >
-> All runs will be grouped under the `Default` experiment.
+> Initially, all runs are grouped under the Default experiment.
+You can optionally group runs into new experiments, having together all runs for a specific task.
 >
-> You can optionally organize runs into experiments, which group together runs for a specific task.
-You can create an experiment using the:
+> You can create an experiment using the MLFlow UI web app or in your code with the mlflow.create_experiment() API function.
-> - `mlflow experiments` CLI,
-> - with `mlflow.create_experiment()`, or
+>
-> - using the corresponding REST parameters.
+> Additionaly, you can use the `mlflow experiments` CLI command, using the corresponding REST parameters.

-Both, MLflow API and MLFlow UI, let you create and search for experiments and runs.
+Both, MLflow API and MLFlow UI, will let you search for experiments and runs too.

 You can get the last run details clicking at `masked-show-660`:

 <p align='left'>
     <img src='./images/mlflow_ui_run_detail_after_mlflow_tracking.png' alt='' width=1200>
 </p>

+## 7. Summary

+As you can see, installing and setting up MLFlow is straightforward through pip and conda.
+It includes a comprehensive UI for tracking experiments and runs, which is easy to launch.
+To quickly check the setup, you can perform a dummy run using the mlflow.doctor() function.
+You can find your first basic ML Sample App instrumented for the Tracking API in the GitHub repository for this article.

+In summary, MLFlow is a powerful tool that simplifies the workflow in Machine Learning.
+Its user-friendly interface and core components allow Data Scientists and ML engineers to collaborate easily, track and manage their Machine Learning projects, streamline workflows, save time, and improve the overall quality of their work.